Are Vivado results repeatable for identical tool inputs?

 If you encounter a non-repeatability issue and repeatability is absolutely critical to your design environment, the following can help maximize repeatability:

 Running in single-threaded mode.

-When using different number of CPUs between runs, simultaneous threads may execute operations in different orders and cause diverging results, even when run using the same machine and OS.
+When using different number of CPUs between runs, simultaneous threads might execute operations in different orders and cause diverging results, even when run using the same machine and OS.

 To run in single-threaded mode, use the following: